Email that would be sent on your behalf

 Decriminalisation of personal cannabis consumption and cultivation

-I am writing as a resident of [Electorate] to ask that you support the decriminalisation of personal cannabis consumption and limited home cultivation for adults in Aotearoa New Zealand.
+I am writing as a resident of [Electorate] to ask for your support in decriminalising personal cannabis consumption and limited home cultivation for adults in Aotearoa, New Zealand.

-1. Cost to taxpayers – Every year millions of public dollars are spent on policing and processing low-level cannabis offences - money that could instead fund more useful government services.
-Front-line policing hours, court time and imprisonment for minor drug offences have been estimated to cost taxpayers approximately $60million over a four-year period.
-Some estimates for the full cost of cannabis to the justice system is $720mill over the same period.
+The Cost to taxpayers – Every year millions of public dollars are spent on policing and processing low-level cannabis offences - These resources could be far better directed towards essential public services.
+Over a four year period, front-line policing hours, court time and imprisonment for minor drug offences have been estimated to cost taxpayers approximately $60 million.
+Some estimates for the full cost of cannabis to the justice system is $720 million over the same period.

-2. Discretion is not enough – The 2019 Misuse of Drugs Act amendment instructs Police to use discretion for personal possession, yet last year roughly a third of all drug-possession charges - about 5,000 cases - involved cannabis; and it is increasing in recent years.
+Discretion isn’t enough – The 2019 Misuse of Drugs Act amendment instructs Police to use discretion for personal possession.
+Yet last year roughly a third of all drug-possession charges - about 5,000 cases - involved cannabis; and that number is rising in recent years.

-3. Low relative harm – Independent public-health analyses consistently rank cannabis well below alcohol and tobacco for overall harm to users and society, while acknowledging that any use is not risk-free.
-Treating a comparatively low-harm substance as a criminal matter is out of step with evidence-based policy.
+Low relative harm – Independent public-health analyses consistently ranks cannabis as less harmful than alcohol and tobacco, while acknowledging that any use is not risk-free.
+Continuing to treat a comparatively lower-harm substance as a criminal matter is inconsistent with evidence-based policy.

-4. Minor convictions cost more than the benefit of deterrence - Even when no prison time is served, a minor cannabis conviction typically costs a New Zealander hundreds of dollars up-front and thousands more in foregone earnings/employment, higher benefit reliance and lost opportunities over time – costs that fall heaviest on young people and Māori.
+The hidden cost of minor convictions - Even when no prison time is served, a minor cannabis conviction can have life-long consequences: hundreds of dollars in fines, thousands more in lost earnings and employment opportunities, greater reliance on benefits, and reduced life chances.
+These impacts fall disproportionately on young people and Māori.

 Such a change would:

-• Free Police and courts to target more serious harm issues
+• Free Police and courts to focus on serious harm.

 • Reduce inequity in the justice system while upholding public health objectives.